 Is to say here and now, what’s to be said here and now,

 Retaining, and omitting, much, for the present.

-Then, the poem draws on even more ethereal spring images.
-As the frost disappears, the beauties come out to dance – nymphs, the Graces.
+Then the poem draws on even more ethereal spring images.
+As the frost disappears, the beauties — nymphs, the Graces — come out to dance.
 In Greek and Roman mythology, nymphs were divine spirits who personified the creative and regenerative aspects of nature.
-So, they inhabited and animated nature — in mountains, valleys, water, forests, trees, etc. They were depicted as beautiful, young, dancing maidens who never grew old or sick, although they could die of other means.
-The Graces personified beauty, joy and happiness.
+So they inhabited and animated nature — in mountains, valleys, water, forests, trees, etc. They were depicted as beautiful, young, dancing maidens who never grew old or sick, although they could die by other means.
+The Graces personified beauty, joy, and happiness.
 There were usually three: Aglaea (Splendor), Euphrosyne (Mirth), and Thalia (Good Cheer).

-All of this to signify the awakening of various positive emotions, moods and appetites among beings everywhere — human and divine alike — with the increasing anticipation of Spring.
+All of this was to signify the awakening of various positive emotions, moods, and appetites among beings everywhere — human and divine alike — with the increasing anticipation of Spring.

 Simple as the message of this poem may be, it is how Horace delivers it that captivates and enthralls us.
 If you’d like to learn more about Horace, in addition to this excellent book by David Ferry, I recommend highly a bibliomemoir called ‘Horace and Me: Life Lessons from an Ancient Poet‘ by Harry Eyres (see here for a micro-review).